Where To Stay In Krabi – Best Neighborhoods & Hotels 2022

 If you’re deciding where to stay in Ao Nang and you’re looking for luxury resorts, we’ve got you covered.

-Enjoy an amazing location, free breakfast, and very friendly staff at Centara Ao Nang Beach & Spa Krabi.
+Enjoy an amazing location with landscaped tropical gardens, air-conditioning, free WiFi, free breakfast, and very friendly staff at Centara Ao Nang Beach & Spa Krabi.
 You’ll pay between $150-350 per night depending on your room selection.

 Note: Sometimes this resort can blast loud music.
 Don’t hesitate to ask them to turn it down.